- Tel: 858.663.9055

 |

 The stated application concentrations are suggested starting points.
-Titration of the recombinant Androgen Receptor antibody may be required due to differences in protocols and secondary/substrate sensitivity.
+Titration of the Androgen Receptor Antibody N-Terminal may be required due to differences in protocols and secondary/substrate sensitivity.

 1. A pH6 Citrate buffer or pH9 Tris/EDTA buffer HIER step is recommended for testing of FFPE sections.